 In comparison to the standard 25″ 1080p 144Hz 1ms models, the ASUS VG258QR also offers a slightly higher 165Hz refresh rate.
 Plus, it is G-SYNC compatible and has a backlight strobing technology.

-Continue reading to find out whether these premium features are worth the extra cost and what alternatives are there.
+Continue reading to find out whether these premium characteristics are worth the extra cost and what alternatives are there.

 As far as the picture quality is concerned, you’re getting the standard TN-like specifications including a 1,000:1 static contrast ratio, a 400-nit peak brightness, 8-bit color support via dithering (6-bit + FRC), and narrow 160°/170° viewing angles.

-Overall, the colors are a bit better while the image is slightly brighter in comparison to the previous-generation 24″ 1080p 144Hz TN models, but it’s still not as good as that of equally-priced IPS and VA models.
+Overall, the colors are a bit better while the image is a tad brighter compared to the previous-generation 24″ 1080p 144Hz TN models, but it’s still not as good as that of equally-priced IPS and VA models.

 1080p resolution offers a decent pixel density (90 pixels per inch) on a 24.5″ screen of the ASUS VG258QR 165Hz gaming monitor.